-the Offices Subject to Election on our website after April 15, 2021.
-In addition to the statement, each candidate may include a 10 word occupation line and a 15 word education line.
+the Offices Subject to Election on our website by March 15, 2023.
+In addition to the statement, each candidate may include a 10-word occupation line and a 15-word education line.

 If no information is submitted for any of the sections, the statement "No information submitted" will appear in the pamphlet.